 Geneva recalls the way that people helped each other during the Depression, and her grandfather’s commitment to providing for her education.
 Robert’s college tuition was paid by his employer.
 This scholarship established by Geneva in their names to help others obtain a college education is a significant part of their legacy.

-- A graduating senior from a high school located in Armstrong County, Pennsylvania
+- Be a graduating senior from a high school located in Armstrong County

 - Enrolled to study engineering at an accredited post-secondary educational institution

-All applicants must complete the scholarship application and complete the following essay question.
+All applicants must complete the online scholarship application, including his/her response to the following essay question.